 Our team at Hunter Galloway always requests that the lender or the bank fully assesses our clients’ pre-approvals.
 If, for some reason, this is not possible, we will let you know.

-To make sure you are protected, below are a few questions you should ask your banker or broker to make you have a real pre-approval:
+To make sure you are protected, below are a few questions you should ask your banker or broker to make sure your loan application has been assessed and you have a real pre-approval:

 - Has my application gone to the credit department?